Yarrow Essential Oil Health Benefits Explained

 Yarrow Essential Oil For Acne And Skin Care

 The strong astringent nature of the oil also means that it will tighten your pores and your skin, helping to make your skin look healthier and slowing the signs of aging by reducing the effects of wrinkles.
-Yarrow also contains a wide variety of phytonutrients and chemical compounds that make it a very effective and non-toxic antiseptic agent.
+Yarrow also contains a wide variety of chemical compounds which make it a very effective and non-toxic antiseptic agent.
 Chemicals such as borneol acetate and y-terpinene are highly natural germ killers and will keep any bacteria from infecting the area that the oil was applied to.

 Yarrow Essential Oil For Hair And Hair Loss